meggers/godo/README.md

 # Godo

-Godo is a simple A simple terminal UI todo app written in Go.
+Godo is a simple terminal UI todo app written in Go.

 ## Installation